-Back around 445 B.C., when the prophet Malachi wrote down an image, probably with the aid of some ancient type of psilocybin experimentation or consumption of undercooked pork, he must have foreseen the rise of the traitor Donald J. Trump, and of his tyrannous Trumpocrats.
-Some 2,460 years following Malachi’s musings, the day of the proud and wicked did cometh, disguised as a comforting, inclusive, caring sociopolitical faction.
-A subterfuge which hid the fact that that GOP offshoot was a dangerous jingoism led by a delusional narcissist.
+Back around 445 B.C., when the prophet Malachi wrote down a devilishly vision he had had, probably with the aid of some ancient type of psilocybin experimentation or consumption of undercooked pork, he must have foreseen the rise of the traitor Donald J. Trump and his tyrannous Trumpocrats.
+Some 2,460 years following Malachi’s musings, the day of the proud and wicked did cometh; it came disguised as a comforting, inclusive, caring sociopolitical faction.
+A Hitleresque subterfuge attempting to hide the fact that that GOP offshoot is a dangerous jingoism led by a delusional narcissist.

-Surely, Malachi’s flaming vision forewarned us of the false prophet Trump and his trumpeters because “proud and wicked” will never again be more aptly applied or properly placed than where they currently reside – hyphenated to Trump and his converts.
+Surely, Malachi’s flaming vision forewarned us of the false prophet Trump and his trumpeters because “proud and wicked” will never again be more aptly applied or properly placed than where they currently reside—hyphenated to Trump and his converts.
 Trump is a word with duel uses, which seems apropos when considering the two-faced nature of The Donald.
 One utilization of the word trump is as a noun when deployed as a surname.
-Commonly though, trump is used in verb form due to its meaning of a decisive overriding factor or final resource, as in a trump card.
+Commonly though, trump is used in verb form due to its meaning of “a decisive overriding factor or final resource, as in a trump card.”
 The surname Trump has taken on connotations that will evermore remain attached to its most famous, and eternally infamous, family.
-Associations that conjure up words such as criminal, conned, corrupted, crooked, ad infinitum.
+Associations that conjure up words such as racist, criminal, conned, corrupted, crooked, ad infinitum.
 Terms that forevermore will be linked to a treasonous person and a false prophet: President Donald J. Trump.